What is the Climate Change Act, and does it affect small business owners?

 What motivated the UK to implement the Climate Change Act?

-The act was a direct response to the international climate crisis and the UK was the first country to enforce legally binding carbon budgets.
+The act was a direct response to the international climate crisis, and the UK was the first country to enforce legally binding carbon budgets.

 Across the world, countries are collectively trying to achieve net zero.
 They are doing this by balancing the amount of carbon in the atmosphere with the carbon removed from it.
-But to reach this stage, we all need to be working together to reduce activities that add unnecessary carbon to the air.
+But to reach this stage, we all need to work together to reduce activities that add unnecessary carbon to the air.

 Good practices include opting for an electric car instead of petrol/diesel, cycling or using public transport when able to, limiting air travel, cutting down on how you use electricity at your business (e.g. not leaving lights or computers on when you’re not in the room) and reducing the amount of waste you produce.
 Recycling and reusing are also great ways to become a more sustainable business.